kafka-ops/julie/docs/futures/what-topic-management.rst

 For each topic, under the configuration attribute, it is possible to define the map of custom broker side configurations for the topic.

-KTB is going to take care to apply the necessary changes and remove the ones that are not necessary anymore.
+Julie Ops is going to take care to apply the necessary changes and remove the ones that are not necessary anymore.